The pilot episode of Black Books is called “Cooking The Books”.

 The Mormons plan to come back later, after Bernard is finished being drunk, and work on their conversion then.

-Fran’s battleground should be the birthing room but she is instead having her own battle — rushing up to a customer and demanding to know what the round thing is.
+Fran’s battleground should be the birthing room but she is instead having her own big struggle — rushing up to a customer and demanding to know what the round thing is.
 The scenes are similar in their levels of desperation.
 When another customer suggests the ball looks like ‘a fake breast that dads wear’, Fran is suddenly reminded of where she’s supposed to be.

 Manny’s battleground is also with the thugs, until Bernard intervenes.